 ABOUT THE CBA

-Chairman coordinates the activities of the Central Bank; represents the Central Bank in the Republic of Armenia, in other countries and international organizations; exercises authority not reserved to the competence of the Board of the Central Bank.
-Where Chairman is absent or otherwise unable to act, such powers are to be vested with one of the Deputies, and where Deputies are absent or otherwise unable to act, such powers are to be vested with the eldest Board Member of the Central Bank.
+Governor coordinates the activities of the Central Bank; represents the Central Bank in the Republic of Armenia, in other countries and international organizations; exercises authority not reserved to the competence of the Board of the Central Bank.
+Where Governor is absent or otherwise unable to act, such powers are to be vested with one of the Deputies, and where Deputies are absent or otherwise unable to act, such powers are to be vested with the eldest Board Member of the Central Bank.

 The degree of independence of the central bank is one of the criteria for central bank governance system, which is mainly related to the independence of the monetary policy implementation.

 Out of internationally recognized independence indices, the Cukierman’s and GMT indices have been chosen to measure the Central Bank of Armenia’s independence for 2013.

 The Cukierman’s weighted index for the Central Bank of Armenia is 0.96 (maximum 1.0), the Cukierman’s simple index is 0.92 (maximum 1.0); the GMT index is 13 (maximum 16).
 See Independence Indices in the “Frequently Asked Questions” section of this website.